 They can gather their friends and yours, their family and yours, authorities, neighbours, work colleagues, they can manipulate anyone, their new partners, even your children’s teachers to unwitting help with the narcissists’ abuse of you.

 The narcissist will use coercive controlling behaviour.
 They will Stalk.
 They will threaten.
 They will harass.
 They will Provoke.
 They will even use a simple Conversation.
 They will use any manipulative means possible to keep control over another person’s life.

-Abuse by proxy often starts within the relationship with a narcissist, whether that narcissist is a friend, boss, parent, partner, whoever they are in your life, and will continue long after the relationship is over.
+Abuse by proxy often starts within the relationship with a narcissist, whether that narcissist is a friend, boss, parent, partner, or whoever they are in your life.
+It will continue long after the relationship is over.

 Some examples of abuse by proxy.

 Isolating people from friends and family, through smear campaigns, or getting their target to walk on Eggshells around the narcissist, so they dare not go out and often end up isolating themselves.

-An abuser often uses financial Abuse, so their target becomes dependent on the abuser, then once out this abuse can continue, through family courts, through not supporting any children, through sabotaging jobs, calling employers, ex-bosses, smearing your name so no one will employ you, or so no one goes to you for business.
+An abuser often uses financial Abuse, so their target becomes dependent on the abuser.
+Then once out, this abuse can continue, through family courts, through not supporting any children, through sabotaging jobs, calling employers, and ex-bosses, smearing your name so no one will employ you, or so no one goes to you for business.

 They don’t co-parent, they counter-parent, and they don’t care for the damage caused to a child’s mind, so long as they are getting at you.

 A narcissist will use their Children.
 To further control and abuse their target, and they end up abusing their children too.

 They are creating negative situations.

 They will call bosses, smear your name to as many as they can, take you in and out of the court system, anything they can to create toxic, negative situations for you to overcome.

-Through triangulation, they get others to doubt each other, to fight each other over the narcissist, they gaslighting people into doubting themselves and shattering people’s self-worth.
+Through triangulation, they get others to doubt each other, to fight each other over the narcissist, and they gaslight people into doubting themselves and shattering people’s self-worth.
 When they triangulate, people often don’t even know what’s happening, and most of the time, neither party knows the truth.